-Prael has been open for over 20 years, but isn’t quite as well-known as some of the bigger names in nearby Thai Town.
-Consider this your chance to remedy that, because this Melrose Hill spot is serving some of the spiciest and most memorable Thai food anywhere in LA.
-Similarly to Jitlada, Prael has a large menu filled with dishes you can find on menus across town.
-Also similarly, you want to order the dishes that you can’t .
-Take the gang pah, an herbaceous, clear broth curry packed with bamboo, eggplant, and chili, or the kanom jeen numya, a rice noodle dish topped with a sweet, bright yellow fish curry.
-We also love the earthy, gelatinous gravy of the lard na, and the fried shrimp rolls, which come with a perfectly-crunchy exterior, yet a spongy interior that pops with each bite.
-Prael has a well-oiled takeout situation, but spending a meal eating inside their charming dining room adorned with portraits of Thai royalty and muay Thai posters is definitely worth your time.
+Similarly to the well-known Thai legend Jitlada, Prael has a massive menu filled with all kinds of dishes you can find on menus across town.
+Also similarly, you want to order the dishes that you can’t find on menus across town.
+Take the gang pah, an herbaceous, clear broth curry packed with bamboo, eggplant, and chili, or the kanom jeen numya, a vermicelli noodle dish topped with a sweet, bright yellow fish curry we’d argue is one of the best curries in town.
+We also love the earthy, gelatinous gravy on the lard na, and the fried shrimp rolls, which have a perfectly crunchy exterior, yet spongy insides that pop with each bite.